alurm/json2dir/README.md

 Regular JSON constraints apply.
 In particular, the input must be UTF-8.
 Currently, there's no way to represent files containing non-UTF-8 content.

+When using this utility to create files for other users, care must be taken in order to prevent TOCTOU (time of check, time of use) attacks (e.g. with symlinks).

 # Development

 To build the project, run `cargo build` or `nix build`.
 If you're using `rustup`, `rust-toolchain.toml` is provided.